 The relationship between mango, prediabetes, and diabetes remains unclear.
 However, the research indicates eating the fruit might not lead to or worsen this condition.

-On the one hand, mangoes contain a considerable dose of natural sugar, and eating too much or too many in one sitting could affect blood glucose.
+On the one hand, mangos contain a considerable dose of natural sugar, and eating too much or too many in one sitting could affect blood glucose.
 However, the fiber slows down the absorption, and research suggests the other phytonutrients these superfruits contain may benefit your numbers through yet-unknown channels.

 7 Benefits of Eating Mango